 Some of the tutorials offering in their knowledge base area, like the one for Windows, are accompanied by a video tutorial – pretty convenient until you notice that it is severely outdated and no longer matches the new version of their product.
 Disclaimed underneath the video is a note saying that they will be updating the video shortly.

-I mean, if it’s outdated, why would you keep it up on your website, causing confusion for your users?
+If it’s outdated, why would you keep it up on your website, causing confusion for your users?

 Logging Policy: Zero does not mean zero, apparently…

-Like many VPNs, AceVPN also claims to have a no logging policy.
+Like many VPNs, AceVPN also claims to have a no-logging policy.

 AceVPN logs personal information such as name, address, telephone number, credit or debit information, e-mail address, date of birth, IP address and the last four digits of your credit card information.

-We don’t know about them, but this is in our eyes, is the opposite of the definition of a “no logging policy.”
+We don’t know about them, but this is in our eyes, is the opposite of the definition of a “no-logging policy.”